 - 3. Click split in DESIGN REVIEW tab. - 4.
 Change the orientation, zoom, and visibility settings for each segment of the document pane, as needed. - 5.
-Start printing: - Click in application button and click review and then . - Click rin application button and then click returning to print without preview
+Start printing: - Click in application button and click review and then . - Click right in application button and then click right Print Setup, to print without preview